 How To Explain Addiction To Children

-Explain addiction to a child
+Explain addiction to children

-Inform Yourself First
+Explain Addiction To Children: Inform Yourself First

 Before trying to explain addiction to a child, get informed yourself so you know that what you’re telling them is just right for their age and their comfort level.
 Kids often have a lot of questions especially when the topic is not something that they are familiar with, so you want to be sure to have as many answers as you can.
 Check the ROR articles below to learn more about addiction and explore online resources that can help you become more familiar with the topic.
 Did you know that 1 in 4 families has a problem with addiction, either parents, grandparents, children, or adult children?
 Knowing how to explain a family problem is essential for creating a feeling of safety and a safe environment for children.

-Ask For Advice
+Explain Addiction To Children: Ask For Advice

 You might be surprised by how many people have had similar experiences as you are having.
 If you attend Al-Anon, or any other addiction support group for families, there is probably someone there who has gone through the same thing you are.
 Don’t be afraid to ask them how they went about it.